marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-elementary-windows-with-full-disk-encryption.md

 {% endhint %}

 {% hint style="danger" %}
 **MAKE BACKUPS:** When following this guide you will loose everything which is currently stored on your hard drive.
-So make you have backups of the data you want to keep!
+So make sure you have backups of the data you want to keep!
+{% endhint %}

+{% hint style="info" %}
+**PLEASE NOTE:** This is not an officially supported way of installing elementary OS - so use at your own risk.
 {% endhint %}

 ## 1. Prerequisites